 An exhibit of selections from the personal papers of three participants in the Voices of Feminism Oral History Project: Joan E. Biren (JEB), filmmaker, photographer, lesbian activist; Loretta Ross, reproductive rights and civil activist; Carmen Vázquez, lesbian activist.

 An exhibit which highlights the papers of noted World War II correspondent Pauline Frederick and offers a unique and intriguing look into the cultural climate of post-war Germany.

 The renowned artists' retreat in Saratoga Springs, New York, is highlighted in this exhibition including images and documents from the paper of poet Lola Ridge, one of the creative community's first guests, and poet Constance Carrier, Smith class of 1929.

 Mary Josephine Rogers (1882-1955) graduated from Smith College in 1905.
 Rogers went on to found the Maryknoll Sisters, a group of Catholic Sisters dedicated to missionary work overseas.
 This exhibition documents her life as a Smith College student and the development of her interest in Catholic missions.

 An exhibition curated by students as a supplement to "A Place of Reading," a loan exhibition from the American Antiquarian Society on view in Neilson Library in the Spring of 2013.
-The exhibition showcases books selected from the Mortimer Rare Book Room that are written by, about or intended for women in the late 19th-century.
+The exhibition showcases books selected from the Mortimer Rare Book Collection that are written by, about or intended for women in the late 19th century.